 A trademark is a phrase, word, symbol, or term used to refer to the origin of goods and services.
 Your company is identified by a trademark from companies and can be put into the marketplace.
-Trademarks are safeguarding that prevents copying a mark and misleading people or watering down the brand.
+Trademarks are safeguards that prevent copying a mark and misleading people or watering down the brand.

 Why Is It Important to Check for Trademark Availability?

-Cross check confirmation whether it can be used or otherwise is conducted prior to trademark registration.
-In the given situation, in the event of registered trademark, endincourt case would exist in the event that dissensus would have entailed its refusals of registration or otherwise in your case scenario wherein you would have to trademark your corporation afresh.
+Cross-check confirmation whether it can be used or otherwise is conducted prior to trademark registration.
+In the given situation, in the event of a registered trademark, an end-court case would exist in the event that dissensus would have entailed its refusal of registration or otherwise in your case scenario wherein you would have to trademark your corporation afresh.
 Exhaustive trademark search is for:

 Step-by-step Procedure on How to Know Trademark Availability or Not